Victoria Legal Aid

 Theft and property damage

-Information about theft and property damage offences, and possible penalties.
+Learn about theft and property damage offences, what happens at court if you are charged, and possible penalties.

 Theft and property damage offences are serious.
 Get legal advice.